Experimental Characterization of Bulk Micromegas for Development of Active Target Time Projection Chamber for Nuclear

 \section{Introduction}

-Micromegas (MICRO-MEsh GAseous Structure) is a type of gaseous detector widely used in experimental particle and nuclear physics due to its excellent spatial resolution, high rate capability, and robustness.
-Micromegas based Active-Target Time Projection Chamber (AT-TPC) in recent days has emerged as a crucial tool for carrying out nuclear astrophysics research to envisage the stellar nucleosynthesis as the origin of elements and provide essential data for different models and predictions.
-For example, estimation of photonuclear reaction cross-sections at astrophysical energies, or determination of branching ratio of Hoyle state decay mechanisms are of paramount importance to elucidate the carbon and oxygen synthesis in stellar medium, which have been explored using the AT-TPC in order to achieve high-precision results~\cite{Gai10, Bishop20}.

-AT-TPC is a gas-filled particle detection device which provides near-$4\pi$ coverage and enables efficient three-dimensional tracking that allow precise measurement of nuclear reaction or decay cross-sections through kinematic reconstruction and identification of particles utilizing energy loss information.
-The unique dual functionality of the gaseous content of the device as both target and active detection medium has offered several advantages to circumvent several issues of the traditional techniques that employ solid targets and solid-state detector arrays, such as energy straggling, background, particle identification ambiguity, pile-up, limited energy resolution, etc., not to mention the convenience of setting up and operating a stand-alone compact device in the experiments.
-All these factors together have caused a paradigm shift in the experimental technique to explore wide range of research problems in the nuclear and nuclear astrophysics fields spanning over shell evolution, cluster structure, exotic decays, giant resonances, fusion-fission, etc. Several examples of such applications of this novel device include MAYA~\cite{Demon07}, MUSIC~\cite{Avila17}, MAIKo~\cite{Furuno18}, ACTAR~\cite{Mauss19}, AT-TPC~\cite{Ayyad20}, ELITPC~\cite{Gai20}, TexAT~\cite{Koshchiy20}, MATE~\cite{Zhang21}, GADGET~\cite{Maha24}, etc.
+The active target Time Projection Chamber is an advanced variation of the standard Time Projection Chamber (TPC) technology~\cite{Nyg78}, and offers a next-generation, highly sophisticated detection methodology, tailored for modern nuclear physics experiments, especially the nuclear reactions in inverse kinematics using radio-active ion beams.
+With a design and working principle similar to the traditional TPC, this device provides near-$4\pi$ coverage and enables efficient three-dimensional tracking of charged nuclei which lead to precise measurement of nuclear reaction or decay cross-sections through kinematic reconstruction of the event and identification of nuclear products utilizing their energy loss in the large gas volume.
+The unique dual functionality of the gaseous content of the device as both target and active detection medium offers an effective way to circumvent several issues of the traditional techniques that employ solid targets and solid-state detector arrays, such as energy straggling, background, particle identification ambiguity, pile-up, limited energy resolution, etc., not to mention the convenience of setting up and operating a stand-alone compact device in the experiment.